tuftsdev/comp20-yokada/landmarks/README.md

 (6).
 Clicking on a landmark's marker displays landmark's details in an information window.

 (7).
-Clicking on my marker displays the name of the closest historic landmark from where I am including the miles away in an information window, and renders a polyline between my current location and that closest historic landmark.
+Clicking on my marker displays the name of the closest historic landmark from where I am, including the miles away, in an information window.

 (8).
+The map renders a polyline between my current location and the closest historic landmark all the time.

+(9).
 Only one information window is displayed in the map at any time.

-(9).
+(10).
 No errors and console.log() outputs exist in JavaScript console.

 COLLABORATORS: <br/>